Can and do guitar cables cause buzzing? For this question, I reached out to the people from Yorkville.

 More expensive cables tend to use what’s called a “braided shield,” which is like taking that handful of thin copper wires and weaving it into a braided cover over the internal wire.
 Clearly, this is way more effective and results in a 98% shield.“

-There are other reasons for a cable buzzing as well, which has to do with the technology itself.
+There are other reasons for buzzing cable as well, which has to do with the technology itself.

 For instance, a lot of people find that when they touch the strings, what happens is that the player is actually grounding themselves through the strings.
-The guitar and its strings are connected to the cable which goes into the amp’s chassis ground.
+Like I’ve explained in my guide on balanced vs unbalanced cables, the guitar, and its strings are connected to the cable which goes into the amp’s chassis ground.

 A person’s body actually acts as an antenna for noise and is a source of buzzing and noise, so when a player touches something on the guitar that’s grounded, what ends up happening is that you ground your body and the channel’s noise to the ground, which is a normal thing that happens.